AnatolyRrr/Vue-TodoList/README.md

 # Vue-TodoList

-This todolist application is written in composition api, using vue-router and vuex
+This todolist application is written in composition api, using vue-router, vuex and localstorage

 ## Recommended IDE Setup